-- The 870 Express is intended to be a low cost pump gun for the public who wants a no-nonsense shooting tool.
+• The 870 Express is intended to be a low cost pump gun for the public who wants a no-nonsense shooting tool.
 In this market segment, however Mossberg has the dominant share.
-On average, Mossberg shotguns are priced well below a comparable 870, which makes holding share for Remington a challenge. - On the high end, quality standards for the 870 Wingmaster have decayed somewhat so that the fit and surface finishes that used to make it a gun with a premium feel are no longer as apparent.
+On average, Mossberg shotguns are priced well below a comparable 870, which makes holding share for Remington a challenge.